Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Conclusions

 \section{Conclusions}

-Our here presented simplified proof-of-concept calculation, tuned to the latest world neutrino data via NuFit5.0, illustrates that the combined sensitivity of JUNO together with \N\ and T2K has the potential to yield the first resolved ($\geq$5$\sigma$) measurement of Mass Ordering (MO).
-The timeline is expected to be around 2028, tightly linked to the JUNO schedule, since both \N\ and T2K data are expected to be available by 2026.
-Due to the absence of any a priori MO prediction and given its intrinsic binary outcome, we noted the benefit to the field to envisage at least two independent and well resolved ($\geq$5$\sigma$) measurements.
-This is even more important in the light of the powerful outcome from the next generation of long baseline neutrino beams experiments.
+This work presents a simplified calculation tuned to the latest world neutrino data, via NuFit5.0, to study the most important minimal level inter-experiment combinations to yield the earliest possible full MO resolution (i.e. $\geq$5$\sigma$).
+Our first finding is that the combined sensitivity of JUNO, \N\ and T2K has the potential to yield the first resolved measurement of MO with timeline between 2026-2028, tightly linked to the JUNO schedule since full data samples of both \N\ and T2K data are expected to be available from $\sim$2026.
+Due to the absence of any a priori MO theory based prediction and given its intrinsic binary outcome, we noted and illustrated the benefit to articulate at least two independent and well resolved ($\geq$5$\sigma$) measurements of MO.
+This is even more important in the light of the decisive outcome from the next generation of long baseline neutrino beams experiments.
 Such MO measurements could be exploited to over-constrain and test the standard oscillation model, thus opening for discovery potential, should unexpected discrepancies may manifest.
-The deepest phenomenological insight is however expected to be obtained by having two different and well resolved MO measurements based on either only matter effects and pure vacuum oscillations experimental methodologies.
-We here describe the feasible path to promote JUNO's MO measurement to reach a robust $\geq$5$\sigma$ resolution level without compromising its unique vacuum oscillation nature.
-This potential depends on the next generation of long baseline neutrino beams disappearance channel ability to reach a precision of $\leq$0.5\% on \Dm.
+However, the most profound phenomenological insight using MO phenomenology is expected to be obtained by having two different and well resolved MO measurements based on only matter effects enhanced and pure vacuum oscillations experimental methodologies.
+While the former is driving most of the field, the challenge was to be able to articulate the latter, so far considered as impractical.
+Hence, we here describe the feasible path to promote JUNO's MO measurement to reach a robust $\geq$5$\sigma$ resolution level without compromising its unique vacuum oscillation nature by exploiting the next generation long baseline neutrino beams disappearance channel's ability to reach a precision of $\leq$0.5\% on \Dm.